DMS*: Minimizing Makespan for Multi-Agent Combinatorial Path Finding: Introduction

-Specifically, the existing \abbrMS follows the general heuristic search framework (such as \abbrAstar) by iteratively generating, selecting and expanding states to construct partial solution paths from the initial state to the goal state. \abbrMS uses Traveling Salesman Problem (\abbrTSP) algorithms to compute target sequences for agents.
-When solving the \abbrTSP, agent-agent collision are ignored, and the cost of resulting target sequences are thus lower bounds of the true costs for the agents to arrive at their goals.
+To solve \abbrMCPFMax, we first adapt our prior \abbrMS algorithm~\cite{ren21ms}, which was designed for \abbrMCPFSum, to address \abbrMCPFMax.
+Then, we further develop two new techniques to expedite the planning, and we call the resulting new algorithm Deferred \abbrMS (\abbrDMS).
+Specifically, the existing \abbrMS is a heuristic search approach (such as \abbrAstar) by iteratively generating, selecting and expanding states to construct partial solution paths from the initial state to the goal state. \abbrMS uses Traveling Salesman Problem (\abbrTSP) algorithms to compute target sequences for the agents.
+When solving the \abbrTSP, agent-agent collision are ignored, and the cost of resulting target sequences are thus lower bounds of the true costs to reach the goals.
 Therefore, the cost of target sequences provides an admissible heuristic to guide the state selection and expansion as in \abbrAstar.
 Furthermore, \abbrMS leverages the idea in \abbrMstar~\cite{wagner2015subdimensional} to first use the target sequences to build a low-dimensional search space, and then grow this search space by coupling agents together for planning only when collision happens.
-By doing so, \abbrMS interleaves \abbrTSP (target sequencing) and \abbrMAPF (collision resolution) techniques under the heuristic search framework and is able to provide completeness and solution quality guarantees.
+By doing so, \abbrMS interleaves \abbrTSP (target sequencing) and \abbrMAPF (collision resolution) techniques using a heuristic search approach, and provides completeness and solution optimality.

 The first technique developed in this paper is applicable to \abbrMS for both \abbrMCPFMax and \abbrMCPFSum.
 When expanding a state, a set of successor states are generated, and for each of them, \abbrMS needs to invoke the \abbrTSP solver to find the target sequence and the heuristic value of this successor state.
 Since the number of successor states can be large for each expansion, \abbrMS needs to frequently invokes the \abbrTSP solver which slows down the computation.
 To remedy this issue, for each generated successor, we first use a fast-to-compute yet roughly estimated cost-to-go as the heuristic value, and defer calling \abbrTSP solver for target sequencing until that successor is selected for expansion.